Glazed Chocolate Chunk Scones are tender and buttery and loaded with chocolate. A perfect pairing with a cup of coffee any time of day.

 What are we waiting for?
 Let's get to the recipe and make these now!
 Please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

-Other scone recipes you may also enjoy
+Other scone recipes

 - Maple Chai Scones